Upcoming offerings:

 HATHA YOGA

-Increase strength and flexibility for any body.
-Experience a mindful sequence of comfortable steady postures that can allow you to access the nuances of the body & mind in order to increase self-awareness and optimize health.
+Build strength and flexibility in any body.
+Experience mindful sequences of steady, comfortable postures that support awareness of the body and mind, helping to deepen self-awareness and promote optimal health.
 No experience is required.

 RESTORATIVE YOGA

-This therapeutic, healing approach is a floor (chair or bed) based practice that uses props and blankets, fully supporting the body in each posture.
-Postures are usually held 3-5 minutes, either in stillness or incorporating mindful dynamic movements.
-This practice is deeply nourishing for the mind and the body.
+This therapeutic, healing practice is floor-, chair-, or bed-based and uses props and blankets to fully support the body in each posture.
+Postures are typically held for 3–5 minutes, either in stillness or with gentle, mindful movement.
+This practice is deeply nourishing for both mind and body.

 GENTLE/CHAIR YOGA

-Therapeutic by nature, Gentle Chair Yoga addresses the mind and body from a supported seated position.
-Sequences can also combine sitting and standing while using the chair as a prop.
-Ideal for office environments or those with injury or physical limitations.
+Therapeutic in nature, Gentle Chair Yoga supports both mind and body from a seated position.
+Sequences may also include a combination of seated and standing postures, using the chair as a supportive prop.
+This practice is ideal for office environments, as well as for individuals with injuries or physical limitations.

 Accessible Yoga

-Working with individuals and communities who might not believe that they have access to the practice of yoga due to physical limitations, health conditions or who are experiencing exclusion.
-Accessible yoga is about adapting yoga to meet the needs of the individual right where there are, regardless of body shape, size or ability.
+Accessible Yoga supports individuals and communities who may not feel they have access to the practice of yoga due to physical limitations, health conditions, or experiences of exclusion.
+This approach adapts yoga to meet each person exactly where they are, regardless of body shape, size, or ability.

 Yoga Nidra

-Yoga Nidra literally means "Yogic Sleep” and is a state of consciousness where the body is asleep but the mind remains awake and aware.
-In this conscious state of deeply relaxed awareness the “witness” emerges and we experience the true Self.
-This state allows us to access our own self-healing process and connect with our higher truth, also know in ancient texts as Sankalpa.
-Yoga Nidra is a deeply nourishing practice for all.
+Yoga Nidra literally means “yogic sleep” and refers to a state of consciousness in which the body is at rest while the mind remains awake and aware.
+In this state of deep relaxation, the “witness” awareness emerges, allowing us to experience the true Self.
+This practice supports access to the body’s innate self-healing capacity and helps connect us with our deeper intention, known in ancient texts as Sankalpa.
+Yoga Nidra is a deeply nourishing practice accessible to all.

 Plants produce natural oils called “essential oils” that have appealing aromas.
 These essential oils also have strong anti-microbial properties made by the plant’s immune system to ward off pests, bacteria and viruses.
 The same oils that protect the plant can also be used to make our bodies healthier -Veriditas.